hessii/01-tutorial_plasma_wave_simulation/examples/04_waves_in_cold_plasmas/README.md

 # Dispersion Relations

-- Preparation
+- Data Preparation

 For analysis shown here, I am using the electric field only.
-But, you should check the magnetic field as well, and see which part of signals are elestrostatic and electromagnetic.
+But, you should check the magnetic field as well, and see yourself which part of the signals are elestrostatic and electromagnetic.

-Convert the signals in the time-space domain into spectral power in the frequency-wave number domain.
+Apply two-dimensional Fast Fourier Transform to the signals in the time-space domain to get the power spectral densities in the frequency-wave number domain.
 Also prepare the theoretical dispersion relations assigned as homework for comparison.

-- At θ = 0 `01_parallel`
+- Analysis at θ = 0: `01_parallel`

 This is for the case where the wave vector is parallel to the magnetostatic field.